 Historians at All Saints’ investigate and interpret the past to influence the future.

-Mrs Mitchell leads history at All Saints'.
+Mrs Mitchell and Miss McLaughlin lead history at All Saints'.

 "History, the study of the past, is all around us; we are continually making history through our thoughts, words and actions.
 History is personal and global; it is everyday life and momentous occasions.
 History is about people.